Postal Facts - U.S. Postal Service

 providing technical advice

 The U.S. Postal Service has no official motto.
-Nope, it’s not this: “Neither snow nor rain nor heat nor gloom of night stays these couriers from the swift completion of their appointed rounds.”
+Nope, it’s not this phrase: “Neither snow nor rain nor heat nor gloom of night stays these couriers from the swift completion of their appointed rounds.”
 But we certainly appreciate the sentiment.

-The Post Office Department was founded in 1775 with Benjamin Franklin as the first Postmaster General.
+The Postal Service traces its origin to 1775, when Benjamin Franklin was appointed as the first postmaster general of the United Colonies.
 His annual salary was $1,000.
-Before 1971, the PMG was a Cabinet member.
+From 1872 to 1971, the postmaster general was a presidential Cabinet member.

 National Consumer Protection Week.
 During the Federal Trade Commission’s annual awareness campaign, the Postal Service and U.S. Postal Inspection Service provide customers with education, tools and information to combat identity theft and mail fraud.